elina-1201/mcp-cli/README.md

 If a response is printed, the key works.
 To go a step further, you can open your [Google AI Studio dashboard](https://aistudio.google.com/) and confirm that a request was sent from your key.

-## Development

-### Adding New Documents

-Edit the `mcp_server.py` file to add new documents to the `docs` dictionary.

-### Implementing MCP Features

-To fully implement the MCP features:

-1. Complete the TODOs in `mcp_server.py`
-2. Implement the missing functionality in `mcp_client.py`

-### Linting and Typing Check

-There are no lint or type checks implemented.

 ## Usage

-> **Note:** The application works as described here once you apply the changes provided in the course.
 ### Basic Interaction

 Simply type your message and press Enter to chat with the model.